 But what kind of beast is Czech grammar?

 Even though I think that grammar should be learned through patterns and through getting used to seeing correctly used Czech over and over again until you get used to it, it's a good idea to know what you're up against.

 So each noun has 7 potential case declensions.
-Add to that that the declensions depend on the gender of the noun, which can be masculine, feminine or neuter.
-And then there are different declensions depending of the number, so if you’re talking about “a house”, the ending will be different from “7 houses”.
+Add to that that the declensions depend on the gender of the noun, which can be masculine, feminine, or neuter.
+And then there are different declensions depending on the number, so if you're talking about "a house", the ending will be different from "7 houses".

 When you do the math, this makes for a lot of declensions.
 Add to that that you'll need to figure out where each case is used.

 But again - grammar is best learned through habituation.
 You might be able to figure out the rules and memorize them (if you've got skills!) but even if you do, you still need to correctly analyze the sentence and apply the right declension for each noun when you speak.